Overview

 There are two ways around this problem.

-same environment in which gmake all-gcc
+same environment in which gmake all-gcc was executed earlier in this guide.

 If you figure out what I’m doing wrong, let me know.

-The second option is to implement your own functions for __umodhi3()
+The second option is to implement your own functions for __umodhi3(),

-, and whatever else might come up.
+__udivhi3(), and whatever else might come up.
 It’s not hard to make something

 functional, though catching all the edge cases could be challenging.